 They say that somewhere, far away from the hum of civilization, lies a forest as old as the world itself.
 Within that forest is another realm, hidden away from outside realities.
-Those who enter that realm find a place without time or permanence, where ancient knowledge is whispered by the wind, and where the trees shudder with magic.
+Those who enter that realm find a place without time or permanence.
+Ancient knowledge is whispered by the wind, and where the trees shudder with magic.

 Travelers find themselves drawn to the center of the wood, where a great spirit is said to live.
 It is said that this wise spirit will bestow a blessing upon visitors, if only they manage to find it.